 How @T4 makes real customer experience impact

 Today we share our impressions from visiting our welcoming host Chad at JFK Terminal 4 in NYC.
 We also celebrate Chad as an effective Customer Experience professional/practitioner.
 His work is worth sharing on several levels.
 For those who are given the role of Customer Experience leader and do not know where to begin making impact, learn from Chad’s approach to his role.
-For those of us who have been on the brand side, Chad and the work of T4 are an inspirational case study.
+For those of us who have been on the brand side, Chad and the work of T4 are an inspirational case study for customer experience design.
 And a reminder of why we are all in this business.

 We hope you enjoy this story as much as we enjoyed our T4 visit!